-It was thanks to their shocked and bewildered states that Harry was able to knock them out of the way ever so slightly, but the bruise in his shoulder would remain for a few days.
-However, the path to freedom was clear, having just dodged a wild grab from the meaty hands of Dudley, Harry swerved and evaded like a butterfly and stung with the deadly grace of a bee as he made his way out of enclosed area.
+It was thanks to their stunned and bewildered state that Harry was able to knock them out of the way ever so slightly.
+However, the path to freedom was clear.
+Having just dodged a wild grab from the meaty hands of Dudley, Harry swerved and evaded like a graceful butterfly as he made his way out of enclosed area.

-He closed his eyes as he ran from the group, silently wishing to be anywhere else but here since he knew Piers would eventually catch up to him and a beating of a lifetime would ensue.
-Suddenly, the young boy experienced an incredibly uncomfortable sensation of being sucked through a narrow tube, or what he imagined being sucked through a narrow tube felt like.
+Harry closed his eyes as he ran from the group, silently wishing to be anywhere else but here.
+He knew that Piers would eventually catch up to him and a beating of a lifetime would ensue.
+Suddenly, the young boy experienced an incredibly uncomfortable sensation of being sucked through a narrow tube, or what he imagined being sucked through a narrow tube would feel like.

-As fast as it happened, the uncomfortable sensation faded away, and he felt the gentle breeze of the wind blowing his unruly hair across his face.
+As fast as it happened, the uncomfortable sensation faded, and he felt the gentle breeze of the wind blowing his unruly hair across his face.
 He slowly peered through the small crack in his eyes before gasping and cursing simultaneously when he noticed he was standing on the roof of the school.
-A clear view of Dudley and his gang right below him as they circled around the school compound trying to find him.

 "I'm Nightcrawler," Harry Potter whispered reverently.

 His new ability, while incredibly useful and awesome in all aspects had one incredibly huge drawback.
-From what he had learned from the brief cameo of Nightcrawler in the X-men issues he had in his possession, he used a combination of his aerobatic grace and his teleportation abilities to wreck vengeance and awesome kick-punch combo breakers on his enemies.
+From what he had learned from the brief cameo of Nightcrawler in the X-Men issues he had in his possession, the hero used a combination of his acrobatic grace and his teleportation abilities to wreck vengeance and awesome kick-punch combo breakers on his enemies.

 Those seven boys would soon feel the sweet stench of defeat as his not-so glorious form towered over their mangled and bruised bodies.
-His punches would be their salvation, and kicks to the crotch are like retributions from the Gods.
-He was vaguely aware that he had been there on all his fours for the past twenty minutes and his left leg seemed to be cramping slightly.
+His punches would be their salvation, and kicks to the crotch were like divine retribution.
+He was vaguely aware that he had been stuck in this position for the past twenty minutes and his left leg seemed to be cramping slightly.

-He repeated the mantra inside his head as he moved closer to Dudley and his gang.
-His heart began pounding wildly against his chest and he could hear his own heartbeat in his ears.
+He repeated the mantra in his head as he stealthily inched his way closer to Dudley's gang.
+His heart began pounding wildly against his chest, and he could hear his own heartbeat in his ears.

 It was the spirit of a hardened warrior.

-A loud, terrible war-cry shrilled throughout the small park as the young black haired boy screamed at the top of his lungs, "To crush your enemies!
+A loud, terrible war-cry shrilled throughout the park as the black-haired youth screamed at the top of his lungs, "To crush your enemies!
 See them driven before you!
 And hear the lamentation of their women!"